-This vibration detector is realised using readily available, low cost components.
+This sensitive vibration detector is realised using readily available, low cost components.
 One of its many applications is in a rolling shutter guard for offices and shops.
-The detector will sense vibration caused by activities like drilling and switch on the connected load (bulb, piezobuzzer, etc) to alert you.
+The detector will sense vibration caused by activities like drilling and switch on the connected load (bulb, piezobuzzer etc.) to alert you.

 The circuit works off a 6V battery or 6V regulated power supply and uses a piezoceramic element as the vibration detector.
 The same is easily available from electronics/telephone component vendors or you can take it out from an active buzzer.

 Initially, when the power is switched on, decade counter IC1 is reset by power-on-reset components C2 and R1.
 As a result, Q0 output (pin 3) of IC1 goes high and the entire circuit is in idle state.
 LED1 indicates the power status.